 The soundbox consists of two perfect circles connected through lobes and a rectangular box containing the keys.
 The string length is equal to the circumference of circles.
 Four triangular sound holes with little holes at the edges are cut in the first circle.
 A large quadripartite rosette with vegetable decoration is carved in the second circle.
 An interlace decoration made of 11 knots and 12 spaces is cut all along the rectangular keyboard lid.

-Many important scholars stated that this number indicates a chromatic division of the keyboard.
-Although they are aware of the fact that no chromatic scale was in use in the 12th-century music, they accepted as a piece of absolute evidence that this abnormal chromatic keyboard was used for transposition.
+Many important scholars believe that this number indicates a chromatic division of the keyboard.
+Although they are aware of the fact that no chromatic scale was in use in the 12th-century music, they accept as a piece of absolute evidence that this abnormal chromatic keyboard was used for transposition.
 This is absurd because no full transposition of any melodic line spanning one octave at least can be made within a single octave!

 About the hypothesis of a chromatic keyboard read more on: